-- Students will not attempt to evade or bypass security of STM internet filters in any way. - Students will not attempt to disable or modify any security or monitoring software.

-- Students are not allowed to create personal networks or hotspots. - While on campus students are not allowed to connect to any other networks outside of STM.
+- Students will not attempt to evade or bypass security of St M internet filters in any way. - Students will not attempt to disable or modify any security or monitoring software. - Students are not allowed to create personal networks or hotspots. - While on campus students are not allowed to connect to any other networks outside of those provided by the school.